-- May not spend on administrative costs more than five percent of total CCDF awards expended (i.e., the total of CFDAs 93.575 and 93.596) and any State expenditures for which Matching Funds (CFDA 93.596) are claimed 42 USC 9858c(c)(3)(C); 45 CFR section 98.52). - Must spend on quality activities, in fiscal year 2018 and 2019, as provided in the State/Territorial plan, not less than eight percent of CCDF funds expended (i.e., the total of CFDAs 93.575 and 93.596 funds) and any State expenditures for which Matching Funds (CFDA 93.596) are claimed (45 CFR section 98.53). - Must spend at least an additional three percent on quality improvement for infants and toddlers (45 CFR section 98.50(b)).
+- May not spend on administrative costs more than five percent of total CCDF awards expended (i.e., the total of CFDAs 93.575, 93.596, and 93.489 with the exception of any Disaster Relief funds spent on construction and renovation) and any state expenditures for which Matching Funds (CFDA 93.596) are claimed (42 USC 9858c(c)(3)(C); Pub.
+L. 116-20; 45 CFR section 98.52). - Quality Earmark For fiscal years 2018 and 2019, states and territory Lead Agencies must spend on quality activities, as provided in the state/territorial plan, not less than eight percent of CCDF funds expended (i.e., the total of CFDAs 93.575, 93.596, and 93.489 with the exception of any Disaster Relief funds spent on construction and renovation) and any state expenditures for which Matching Funds (CFDA 93.596) are claimed (45 CFR section 98.53).
+This amount rises to nine percent for fiscal year 2020 and succeeding fiscal years.
+States and territory Lead Agencies must spend at least an additional three percent on quality improvement for infants and toddlers (45 CFR section 98.50(b)). - Direct Spending Earmarks (1) From the aggregate amount of Discretionary funds (CFDA 93.575) and Disaster Relief funds (CFDA 93.489) provided for a year (with the exception of Disaster Relief funds used for construction or major renovation), state Lead Agencies, territory Lead Agencies, as well as those tribal Lead Agencies with allocations of at least \$250,000 must reserve funds for administrative costs and the minimum amount required for quality activities.
+(2) From the remainder, the Lead Agency must use not less than 70 percent to fund direct services.
+In addition, states and territories must spend not less than 70 percent of the mandatory and Federal and state share of Matching Funds (CFDA 93.596) to meet the needs of families who: (a) receive Temporary Assistance for Needy Families (TANF) assistance; (b) are attempting through work activities to transition off TANF; and (c) are at risk of becoming dependent on TANF (45 CFR section 98.50(e) and (f)).

-Condition - We noted the following:
+Condition - We noted the following spend requirements were not met or exceeded in the following instances: